konform-kt/konform/README.md

     // validations for the individual entries
     Event::ticketPrices onEach {
-        // Tickets may be free
-        Entry<String, Double?>::value ifPresent {
+        // Tickets may be free in which case they are null Entry<String, Double?>::value ifPresent {
             minimum(0.01)
         }